 For this reason, intelligence must monitor a much larger array of actors.

-Because intelligence agencies have only so much cover intelligence capabilities and bandwidth, they need to prioritise their effort.
+Because intelligence agencies have only so much cover intelligence capabilities and bandwidth, they need to prioritize their effort.
 In this respect, OSINT has become critical in helping define which targets to focus on with cover means.

 In conclusion, the technological revolution coupled with the complexification of world politics has transformed OSINT from a supporting function to a central tenet of modern intelligence.